-EEA or EU citizen: Applying for an exchange
+EEA or EU citizen: applying for an exchange

 Anyone coming from an EEA country should expect to exchange a recording or transcript of a foreign license to the National Society of Traffic (SNCA) if there have been previous suspensions, restrictions serious tickets, etc. involved.
-Keep in mind that anyone becoming a residence in an EEA or EU country can opt to not exchange their licence and keep their original one up to six months of living in Luxembourg.
+Keep in mind that anyone becoming a residence in an EEA or EU country can opt to not exchange their license and keep their original one up to six months of living in Luxembourg.

-Non EEA or EU citizen: Applying for an exchange
+Non-EEA or EU citizen: applying for an exchange

 Here is a list of the official documents and paperwork to prepare: